FAQs

 Going forward, Durston House and the Shrewsbury House School Trust will be referred to as being part of the St Paul’s School Group.
 Each school will continue to retain their full identity as separate schools with individual names, brands and leadership.

-Over time it is the intention that there will also be positive change effected through the sharing of expertise and best practice.
-They also anticipate potential cost savings through the exploration of shared resources, bringing benefits to all pupils and families.
+The St Paul’s School Group Charter, which will be launched in September 2026, aims to bring together the pupils at Group Schools in two ways: the St Paul’s School Group Programme, an enrichment programme that will benefit all pupils in the Group, regardless of next school destination, and the St Paul’s School Pathway, a stewarded route to St Paul’s School for boys within the Group.
+The Group also anticipates potential cost savings through the exploration of shared resources, bringing benefits to all pupils and families.
 Each school will still have their own Head and Senior Leadership Team who will continue running each school, ensuring there is a consistent, positive impact on the quality of education being offered.

-As part of this decision, to reflect the structure of the St Paul’s Group and ahead of moving into their new home in January 2026, St Paul’s Juniors will be renamed St Paul’s Prep School.
+As part of this decision, to reflect the structure of the St Paul’s Group and ahead of moving into their new home in January 2026, St Paul’s Juniors has been renamed St Paul’s Prep School.

 No. This action involves the coming together of three separate charities and therefore there is no financial impact.
 The assets of the Prep school charities transfer to the ownership of St Paul’s School.
 The advantage of this from the Prep school perspective is security, strength in the market as well as the shared resources and expertise, and for St Paul’s it demonstrates its commitment to academic, not-for-profit education.
 Going forward any charges incurred by St Paul’s to support the schools in the Group will be recharged to them and schools will continue to operate as individual cost centres in terms of setting fees and salaries.